-Each DS1982 contains a unique ROM code that is 64 bits long.
+Each DS2502 contains a unique ROM code that is 64 bits long.
 The first 8 bits are a 1-Wire family code.
 The next 48 bits are a unique serial number.
-The last 8 bits are a CRC of the first 56 bits (see Figure 3).
-The 64-bit ROM and ROM Function Control section allow the DS1982 to operate as a 1-Wire device and follow the 1-Wire protocol detailed in the section "1-Wire Bus System."
-The memory functions required to read and program the EPROM sections of the DS1982 are not accessible until the ROM function protocol has been satisfied.
+The last 8 bits are a CRC of the first 56 bits.
+(See Figure 3).
+The 64-bit ROM and ROM Function Control section allow the DS2502 to operate as a 1-Wire device and follow the 1-Wire protocol detailed in the section "1-Wire Bus System."
+The memory functions required to read and program the EPROM sections of the DS2502 are not accessible until the ROM function protocol has been satisfied.
 This protocol is described in the ROM functions flow chart (Figure 9).
 The 1-Wire bus master must first provide one of four ROM function commands: 1) Read ROM, 2) Match ROM, 3) Search ROM, or 4) Skip ROM.
-After a ROM function sequence has been successfully executed, the bus master may then provide any one of the memory function commands specific to the DS1982 (Figure 6).
+After a ROM function sequence has been successfully executed, the bus master may then provide any one of the memory function commands specific to the DS2502 (Figure 6).

-The 1-Wire CRC of the lasered ROM is generated using the polynomial $X^8 + X^5 + X^4 + 1$.
-Additional information about the Maxim 1-Wire Cyclic Redundancy Check is available in the Book of DS19xx iButton Standards.
+The 1-Wire CRC of the lasered ROM is generated using the polynomial $X^8 + X^5 + X^4 + 1$ .
+Figure 4 shows a hardware implementation of this CRC generator.
+Additional information about the Maxim 1-Wire Cyclic Redundancy Check is available in Application Note 27.
 The shift register acting as the CRC accumulator is initialized to 0.
 Then starting with the least significant bit of the family code, 1 bit at a time is shifted in.
 After the 8th bit of the family code has been entered, then the serial number is entered.
 After the 48th bit of the serial number has been entered, the shift register contains the CRC value.
 Shifting in the 8 bits of CRC should return the shift register to all 0s.